- How To Create a Contact List

 Next, you can manage your contacts for this list by filtering, creating new lists from other lists, and assigning contacts to volunteers.

 You can create folders for your lists to keep them organized by clicking on the “Select Folder” drop-down menu and clicking “+ New Folder”.
 Note: you cannot delete or rename a folder once it’s been made.

 Click on the "Filter" button to select the criteria to search through your contacts.
-You can use contact information, broadcast and opt ins, contact activity, and geography.

 Note: It's important to remember that this will not change your summary metrics at the top of the page.